 Licensed Professional Counselors (LPCs) are generally Master's-level psychotherapists who are focused exclusively on providing therapy to individuals, couples, or families.
 Many counselors focus on common life issues, including stress and anxiety, mild to moderate depression, relationship conflicts, and work or career development.
 Although counseling graduate programs include a great deal of psychology, the emphasis is more on working with "problems of normal living" rather than severe mental illnesses, which is the focus for many psychiatrists and psychologists.

-Sessions cost $135, which is less than most of Dallas's large psychotherapy clinics.
-Like most clinicians, I do not take insurance and have chosen to be an out-of-network provider.
+Sessions cost $145.
+Like many therapists in Dallas, I do not take insurance and have chosen to be an out-of-network provider.
 Why?
 Most insurance carriers require that you receive a diagnosis, and while diagnoses can be helpful in certain cases, they become part of your medical record.
 Many clients highly value their anonymity while receiving treatment for anxiety or depression and prefer to keep this private mental health matter confidential.
 Still, if you would like to use insurance, I can provide you with a receipt for service, which you can give to your insurance company so that they may reimburse you for your session if mental health treatment is part of your plan.

 Therapy is a monetary investment, but consider the financial implications of the anxiety itself: missed days of work, more frequent trips to the doctor, lost opportunities in your career, not to mention the psychosocial implications of lost fun times with friends and family.
 Further, this type of Cognitive Behavioral Therapy is time-limited, which means that you are in and out of therapy faster, which cuts down on overall costs.
 Still, if you feel certain that this clinic is a right fit for you and you are concerned about cost, contact us to discuss sliding scale options.